palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 **k,COMMAND**

 Passes through a single char `COMMAND` to a connected device.

 Availability: as of `v1.0.0`

 **COMMAND**

-Description: Single char to get passed through the module to the connected board.
+Single char to get passed through the module to the connected board.

 Response: on success
 `k,200,;\n`

 Response: on failure because no connected device `k,400,;\n`

 Response: on failure unable to write to connected device `k,406.string error message,;\n`